travisbutcher/local-government-online-apps/doc/markdown/HowToSearchIndexedFeatureLayers.md

 One of the configuration parameters for the feature-layer search components is "searchPattern"; it is into this pattern that the user's typed-in text is inserted for a search.
 In the standard Finder, the search pattern is `"%${1}%"`.
 For this article, our change removes the initial wildcard character and instead use the search pattern `"${1}%"`.
 The resulting search pattern will work with an index in the feature layer.

 It is not necessary to give up fully free-text searching for smaller feature layers, however.
-Because the search string is configured for each searcher, we can use js.LGSearchMultiplexer to coordinate a search of your large feature layer and of your small feature layer.
+Because the search string is configured for each searcher, we can use [js.LGSearchMultiplexer][] to coordinate a search of your large feature layer and of your small feature layer.
 Your user still sees the same single type-in box for entering his/her search; we only need to change what actions are occurring out of sight of the user.

 ----------
 ### Procedure

-What we'll do is change LGSearchBoxByText to use a js.LGSearchMultiplexer.
-That searcher will coordinate a js.LGSearchFeatureLayer searcher for the large feature layer and a js.LGSearchFeatureLayerMultiplexer searcher for one or more small feature layers.
-By using js.LGSearchFeatureLayerMultiplexer for the small layers, it still be possible to specify the feature layers by name during publication configuration just as we can do with the standard Finder.
-We'll configure the js.LGSearchFeatureLayer outside of the publication configuration so that we don't have to change that user interface yet.
+What we'll do is change LGSearchBoxByText to use a [js.LGSearchMultiplexer][].
+That searcher will coordinate a [js.LGSearchFeatureLayer][] searcher for the large feature layer and a [js.LGSearchFeatureLayerMultiplexer][] searcher for one or more small feature layers.
+By using [js.LGSearchFeatureLayerMultiplexer][] for the small layers, it still be possible to specify the feature layers by name during publication configuration just as we can do with the standard Finder.
+We'll configure the [js.LGSearchFeatureLayer][] outside of the publication configuration so that we don't have to change that user interface yet.

 (Note that the publication configuration user interface *can* be changed if you want to do so.
-We could remove all feature-layer configuration from the publication configuration user interface, or have two js.LGSearchFeatureLayerMultiplexer configurations with one for large layers and one for small layers, or...; there are many possibilities.)
+We could remove all feature-layer configuration from the publication configuration user interface, or have two [js.LGSearchFeatureLayerMultiplexer][] configurations with one for large layers and one for small layers, or...; there are many possibilities.)

 * Make a copy of apps2/ParcelViewer.json; we'll call it UseIndexed.json for this exercise, but the name doesn't matter.